zeeshanali/Online-Help/docs/Errors_Troubleshooting_12_0.md

     #iml-diagnostics
     ```

-    This command generates a compressed tar.xz file that you can email to Intel® customer support.
+    This command generates a compressed tar.xz file that you can email to customer support.
 The following are sample displayed results of running this command.
 (The resulting tar.xz file will have a different file name.)

     ```